 The hotel brands whose marketing strategy included search engine optimization (SEO) are likely going to be the ones at the top of the list.
 After all, why would you bother scrolling or clicking the Page 2 button when there are so many options right there in front of you?

-Using terms on your website that reflects what your guests are probably searching for is a good place to start in employing SEO.
+Using terms on your website that reflect what your guests are searching for is a good place to start in employing SEO.
 While you’re wearing your “guest shoes,” make a list of things you might include in your search.
 Hotels near [insert attraction].
 Hotels with [insert amenity].
 Those attractions, amenities, etc. that made your list definitely should have a place on your website; these are your important keywords.
-The hospitality Internet marketing gurus at Digital Hospitality have proven success in SEO mastery for hotels, and they can help you navigate the digital world of keyword research and content optimization.

 Great!
-As a potential guest, you’ve now clicked on a search result for a hotel in your destination that is near the attraction you are hoping to visit during your stay.
+As a potential guest, you’ve now clicked on a search result.
+It's for a hotel in your destination that is near the attraction you are hoping to visit.
 What is your impression?